Agriotherium: Palaeoecology

-Analysis of the teeth, jaw, and tooth wear patterns identifies Agriotherium as an omnivore that ate a lot of plant material.
+Analysis of the teeth, jaw, and tooth wear patterns identifies Agriotherium as an omnivore that ate a lot of plant material as well as being an apex predator.
 Though its teeth do not show adaptations for a carnivorous diet, isotope evidence suggests it did eat a significant amount of animal material, similar to some populations of modern brown bears.
 Several studies of the skeleton, including a comparison with Hemicyon ursinus, a fossil bear widely accepted as a predator, show that Agriotherium did not have the limb strength or speed needed for active hunting, either by ambush or by chasing down prey.
 It also did not show the long claws and increased forelimb strength typical of mammals that dig for food.
 These very large bears may have specialized on a combination of grazing, eating fruit and invertebrate food in season, and intimidating predators away from carcasses in order to scavenge meat and bone marrow.
 Analysis of δ^{13}C and δ^{18}O of an Agriotherium myanmarensis specimen from Chaingzauk suggests that this species was mainly carnivorous and that it ate a diverse array of both C_{3} consuming and C_{4} consuming herbivores.